eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/sources/linux.rst

     .. note::

-        In case there is an already *Fast DDS* installation in the system it is not required to download and build every dependency in the :code:`.repos` file.
+        In case there is an already *Fast DDS* and/or *PlotJuggler* installation in the system, it is not required to download and build every dependency in the :code:`.repos` file.
         It is just needed to download and build the *DDS Visualizer Plugin* project having sourced its dependencies.
-        Refer to section :ref:`eprosima_dependencies` in order to check how to source *Fast DDS*.
+        Refer to section :ref:`eprosima_dependencies` in order to check how to source *Fast DDS* and *PlotJuggler*, respectively.

-    In order to build the project, it must be specified the path to the Qt 5.15 :code:`gcc_64` installation path.
+    In order to build the project, it must be specified the path to the Qt 5.15 installation path.
     Using the standard Qt installation, this path should be similar to :code:`/home/<user>/Qt/5.15.2/gcc_64`.

 #.
 Build the packages: